MissNalgas/lego-app/README.md

 - The mock service from *Postman* stopped working due to a limit on the number of requests, so I made a mock service that returns the same objects and used that instead.
 - Since some of the images are pretty big and would not work properly on mobile devices I made a service[^1] that proxies, resize, and cache the images.
 This service is used across all the images in the application.

 [^1]: What this service does is: downloads the image from the provided url, scales it down, adds a white background and returns the new image.
-The result images are then chached in memory for future retrievals.
+The result images are then cached in memory for future retrievals.

+## TODO
+- Add unit testing and eslint

+## License
+Distributed under the MIT License.
+See LICENSE.txt for more information.